-Figure 6-3 shows the original user-created Pblock in purple.
+Automatic Adjustments for Reconfigurable Partition Pblocks shows the original user-created Pblock in purple.
 RESET_AFTER_RECONFIG has been enabled, and both left and right edges split interconnect columns.
 By applying SNAPPING_MODE, the resulting derived Pblock (shown in yellow) is narrower to avoid INT-INT boundaries, and taller to snap to the height of a clock region.

-Figure 6-3: Original and Derived Pblocks using SNAPPING_MODE
+Figure 59: Original and Derived Pblocks Using SNAPPING_MODE